 Swimlane improves incident response management by replacing your manual investigation processes with a centralized and automated workflow framework.

-Swimlane’s automated solution allows your cybersecurity team to respond to every alert.
+Swimlane’s incident response platform allows your security team to respond to every alert.

 By centralizing event data and automating manual tasks, your cybersecurity team can handle more threats in the same amount of time.
 The use of centralized dashboards provides your team with a context for the organization’s current security condition.
 These tools help your cybersecurity team to focus on real threats and plan for future security needs.